paulstaff/PSDropdown/readme.md

 ### Version Updates

-- Added dropdown arrow to make display look more like traditional select element
+- Added default arrow dropdown icon to make display look more like traditional select element
+- Added options to set dropdown icon as a chevron or no icon
 - Fixed bug that closed and then re-opened dropdown list upon clicking input